Collagen for Dogs: What is it and Why Does Your Dog Need it?

 Human Collagen for Dogs

 People consume collagen for dogs for many of the same reasons dog owners give it to their pets.
-Humans seek relief from arthritis joint pain relief, joint and muscle tendons flexibility, less wrinkling, and muscle strengthening.
-While wrinkling isn’t an issue for canines, it is the equivalent of improving coat and skin health problems.
-The bulk of the healthy coat and skin consists of dog collagen.
+Humans seek arthritis joint pain relief, joint and muscle stiffness, tendon flexibility, skin health, and muscle strengthening.

 Do you need to buy collagen for dogs supplements, especially for dogs or can you give your dog collagen designed for human consumption?
 If the product is strictly dog collagen, you can probably give it to your pet after calculating the right amount for his size.